RuzimatovB/seq2seq-translation-pytorch/README.md

 - Sequence Modeling
 - PyTorch RNNs (Encoder–Decoder)
 - Natural Language Processing (NLP)
 - AI Engineering (end-to-end implementation)

+---

+## 📌 Attribution Note
+This project was inspired by an assignment from the IBM AI Engineering Professional Certificate (Coursera/IBM).
+The original exercise provided the problem statement and baseline structure.
+I extended and modified the code, added explanations, and documented results to create a polished project for my portfolio.